 |Where to buy||Buy On MonoRover.com||Check Price On Amazon||Check Price On Amazon|

-Although you can see from the table above that the specs for all our top choices are pretty similar, the Swagtron T1 is shaping up to be the most popular self balancing scooter this year.
-Brand new to the market for 2016, this product is the latest offering from Swagway, manufacturers of last years most popular, the Swagway X1.
+Although you can see from the table above that the specs for all our top choices are pretty similar, the ScooterEra one is shaping up to be the most popular self balancing scooter this year.
+Brand new to the market for 2017, this product is the latest offering from Scooter Era.
+Swagway was the manufacturer of last years most popular, the Swagway X1 but this year it looks like the title will go to ScooterEra.

-Although the Swagway was an awesome scooter and was considered to be safe due to its use of a branded UL certified battery and charger, the T1 does have some nice upgrades (and it still costs the same as the original!)
+Although the main competitor Swagway was an awesome scooter and was considered to be safe due to its use of a branded UL certified battery and charger, the Scooter Era ONE does have some nice upgrades (and it still costs the same as the original!)

-The T1 comes with the patented UL2271 listed Sentry Shield Battery.
+The Scooter Era ONE comes with the patented UL2271 listed Sentry Shield Battery.
 It also is a slightly smoother and more stable ride, with non slip footpads and a learning mode which makes it easy for all first time users to learn how to ride their scooter.
-SwagTron T1 features a smoother and more stabilizing gear and motor system.
+ScooterEra ONE features a features a smoother and more stabilizing gear and motor system compared to the X1 and T1 from Swagway.

-The shell has been redesigned to be even more durable, at 22lbs it’s a little lighter than the original Swagway and it has a smart battery system that means your battery charge will last even longer.
+The shell has been designed to be even more durable, at 22lbs it’s a little lighter than the original Swagway and it has a smart battery system that means your battery charge will last even longer.
+With the great safety features, this self-balancing scooter is also light weight and will allow the rider to reach maximum speed with the all-terrain tires.

-The T1 is also UL 2272 certified while the Swagway was not (the certification was only introduced this year).
+The Scooter Ear ONE and T1 is also UL 2272 certified while the Swagway X1 was not (the certification was only introduced this year).

 Top Speed: 8mph